 Joselin Hernandez has lived in Lincoln, Calif., for most of her life.
 She has been running for student government positions since elementary school and has been actively involved in ASSC at Sierra College.
 She was elected as the Director of Programs in Fall 2022, and was elected as the President/Student Trustee for the 2023-2024 academic year.
 She is very involved on campus and is the President of Puente Club, a student ambassador for CalFresh, a social media lead for the i3 program, and a member of Phi Theta Kappa Honor Society.
 Joselin is currently studying Political Science.
 In the role of President/Student Trustee, Joselin hopes to advocate for the needs and voices of the whole student body while also intentionally elevating the needs of underrepresented populations at Sierra College.

 The Board of Trustees will ensure that Sierra College continues to richly enhance the communities we serve by:

 - Encouraging development and expansion of innovative programs, partnerships, and delivery methods.

 - Developing and implementing enrollment and scheduling strategies to improve student success, reduce equity gaps, and increase enrollment.

-- Fostering a safe environment, without racism, bigotry and discrimination, that values equity, inclusion, inclusion and civility
+- Fostering a safe environment, without racism, bigotry and discrimination, that values equity, inclusion and civility

 - Continuing to practice sound fiscal management by developing and implementing a variety of strategies to provide college facilities for current and future student program needs.